TheSofox/WakeMapper/README.md

 Visual Studio Community can be freely downloaded from: https://www.visualstudio.com , although it may require registration.

+Otherwise of course, you can just download the binary: https://bitbucket.org/Sofox/wakemapper/downloads/WakeMapper.exe

 ### Contribution guidelines ###

 Anyone who wants to make any modifications or additions to this program is welcome.
 It might be helpful to contact me first though (contact details below).